 Modern IP/MPLS networks are complex and dynamic, and a high percentage of service interruptions are not caused by obvious component failures but instead by routing anomalies that may be transient or intermittent in nature.
 Traditional monitoring tools that rely on aggregated data are incapable of detecting them; utilization metrics may indicate a problem but offer no insight to the cause.
-Periodic snapshots of network health miss the hundreds or thousands of events that occur between polling intervals and provide little help when users complain of service degradation, even though the NMS/OSS dashboard is “green.”
-Engineers are left with few troubleshooting options other than issuing ping and CLI diagnostic commands based on guesswork, poring through log files in the hope of finding a clue, or deploying probes in case the condition happens again.
+Periodic snapshots of network health miss the hundreds or thousands of events that occur between polling intervals.
+And NMS/OSS dashboards are often “green” even though customers are complaining of service degradation.
+Operations and engineering teams are left with few troubleshooting options other than issuing ping and CLI diagnostic commands based on guesswork, poring through log files in the hope of finding a clue, or deploying probes in case the condition happens again.
 In the meantime, customer confidence is eroded.

-As network operators begin implementing SDN in the wide area network, there are important service assurance considerations.
+As organizations begin implementing SDN in wide area networks, there are important service assurance considerations.
 When network changes are made without human involvement, operations teams can be left flying blind.
 If service delivery issues occur, how do they know what changed?
 To detect, triage, diagnose, and remediate service delivery issues in dynamic networks, next-generation management technology is needed.
-The Explorer Suite’s real-time telemetry and sophisticated analytics are SDN-ready, future-proofing customer investments.
+The Explorer Suite’s real-time telemetry and sophisticated analytics are SDN-ready, futureproofing customer investments.